Weizmtl/Kirkland-Forum/README.md

 May 5th:
 complete the framework of navigation bar.

 May 7th:
 Encapsulate Dialog frameworks.

 May 8th:
 login dialog completed
 create the API notes
-completed login and register dialog
+completed login and register dialog completed the sign in and sign up button logic.